VKneider/slice-cli/README.md

 ## Configuration

-Project configuration is stored in `src/sliceConfig.json`, created automatically during `slice init`.
+Project configuration is stored in `src/sliceConfig.json` and is created automatically by `slice init`.

 ## Features

-- 🚀 Fast development server with hot reload
+- 🚀 Development server with hot reload
-- 📦 Component registry for sharing components
+- 📦 Official component registry
 - 🎨 Visual and Service component types
 - ✨ Interactive component creation
 - 🔄 Automatic component synchronization
 - 🛠️ Built-in validation and error handling

-- 📝 Clear, actionable error messages
+### Smart Updates

+- Detects whether the CLI in use is global or local
+- Shows an update plan (GLOBAL/PROJECT) before execution
+- Offers to include global CLI update interactively
+- Applies `uninstall` + `install @latest` to ensure latest versions

+### Cross-platform Paths

+- Centralized path helper avoids `../../..`
+- Windows/Linux/Mac compatibility using `import.meta.url` and `fileURLToPath`

 ## Troubleshooting

-### Port Already in Use
+### Port already in use

 ```bash
 # Use a different port
 slice dev -p 8080
 ```

-### Project Not Initialized
+### Project not initialized

 ```bash
 # Make sure to run init first
 slice init
 ```

-### Command Not Found
+### Command not found

 ```bash
 # Use npx if not installed globally